Prince Himalaya of Nepal: Life

 Himalaya, the second son of King Tribhuvan and his first wife Queen Kanti, was born in 1921.
 He was educated under private tutors.
 Himalaya represented the Nepali king on several occasions.
 He represented the Nepali king at the coronation of Queen Elizabeth II, at Westminster Abbey in London, in 1953.

 From 1957 to 1959, Himalaya was the chairman of National Planning Commission.
 In 1959, he was the chairman of Tourism Development Council.
 The prince was the patron of Nepal Medical Association, 1951.

 Himalaya married Princep Rajya Lakshmi Devi on March 5, 1945, in Kathmandu.
+She was from the aristocratic Rana dynasty.

 Himalaya died on May 9, 1980, in Kathmandu.